gemeofficial/gemeblog/blog/2025-06-21-how-to-eat-lychee-best-lychee-taste-guide/index.md

 ## Why Does Lychee Taste Vary?
 Science and Tips

-What does lychee taste like when it’s poorly handled?
+What does lychee taste like when it's poorly handled?
 Medicinal or *bitter*.
 This happens when:

 - The fruit is underripe (high acidity masks sweetness).

-- It’s stored incorrectly, causing fermentation.
+- It's stored incorrectly, causing fermentation.
 - Varietal differences—some types (like "March Red") are naturally tart.

 **Maximise flavour**: